Fixed Asset Management and Compliance Training Course

 ORGANISATIONAL IMPACT

-- Overcome resistance to adopting Results-Based Management
+- Overcome any resistance to using Results-Based Management

 PERSONAL IMPACT